 The Dynamic Segmentation pattern can be used in a more complex way by filtering data in an entity table (such as Products or Customers) instead of directly filtering data in the fact table.

 You can use the Dynamic Segmentation pattern any time you need to evaluate a measure and group its results dynamically into discrete clusters, using a configuration table to define the number and the boundaries of the groups.
 With dynamic segmentation, each entity can belong to more than one cluster (this is not possible in static segmentation).
+This technique is also known as dynamic banding.

 Classify Items by Measure